ipfs/community/docs-styleguide.md

 * End phrases with a period.
 (Like that one).
 * Capitalize the first letter of a phrase or sentence.

+## Headings

+* Single word headings in man pages should be capitalized.
+They should not be followed by a colon.
+Enumerated examples:
+  - `EXAMPLES`
+  - `NOTES`
+  - `WARNING`

 ## Ungendering